-Firstly a little bit of basic nutrition.
+First, a little bit of basic nutrition.
 Omega 3’s and Omega 6’s are known as Essential Fatty Acids.
 This means they are the only fats that our body does not produce and hence need to be consumed from foods in our diet.

 So step 1, before worrying about Omega 3 for anyone, vegan or not, should be to clean their processed food diet up and concentrate on more whole foods closer to how they look when freshly picked in nature so you can reduce your total Omega 6 intake.
 Practically speaking there are some ideas that you can implement:

-Secondly, if you still do want to supplement Omega 3’s and you’re on a plant-based diet, then those smelly little golden capsules full of fish, and who knows what, are well, less than appealing.
+Secondly, if you still do want to supplement Omega 3’s and you’re on a plant-based diet, then those smelly little golden capsules full of fish, and who knows what, are less than appealing.

-Personally, I consume Omega 3 rich plant foods such as chia, hemp and ground flaxseeds almost everyday but I also take an Omega 3 DHA/EPA supplement as an insurance policy.
-I find this to be a bulletproof way to ensure that my body has sufficient levels of these essential fats – particularly helpful when I am traveling and out of my normal food routine.
+Personally, I consume Omega 3 rich plant foods such as chia, hemp and ground flaxseeds almost every day but I also take an Omega 3 DHA/EPA supplement as an insurance policy.
+I find this to be a bulletproof way to ensure that my body has sufficient levels of these essential fats – particularly helpful when I am travelling and out of my normal food routine.
 I also find many plant-based parents give their kids a DHA/EPA algae oil supplement – it can be hard keeping track of what your kids eat!

 The below are great sources of iodine and will help you easily achieve the daily recommendation of 150mcg (pregnant and lactating women have a higher recommended daily intake which is typically 220mcg when pregnant and 270mcg when lactating)

-…and yes mushrooms do contain a compound that can be converted into Vitamin D but it’s hard to determine how much you are actually consuming so I wouldn’t recommend eating mushrooms as your daily Vitamin D source but they do have other benefits and are extremely delicious so make them a part of your balanced whole food plant-based meals where possible anyway!
+…and yes, mushrooms do contain a compound that can be converted into Vitamin D, but it’s hard to determine how much you are actually consuming so I wouldn’t recommend eating mushrooms as your daily Vitamin D source but they do have other benefits and are extremely delicious so make them a part of your balanced whole food plant-based meals where possible anyway!